 Because females have 2 X chromosomes and males have only one, X-linked recessive disorders are expressed in all males who carry the mutation.
 Such disorders are usually transmitted through clinically normal, heterozygous (carrier) females.
 Thus, for each son of a carrier female, risk of having the disorder is 50%, and for each daughter, risk of being a carrier is 50%.
 Affected males do not transmit the gene to their sons, but they transmit it to all their daughters, who thus are carriers.
 Unaffected males do not transmit the gene.

-Last full review/revision December 2008 by Jeffrey S. Dungan, MD; Sherman Elias, MD
+Last full review/revision November 2013 by Jeffrey S. Dungan, MD

 Content last modified November 2013